mgn39/TurtleBot2/README.md

 	- Open Terminal
 	- Terminal 1 (Connect to TurtleBot)
 		- `ssh SaPHaRI@192.168.0.53`
+		- IP Address depends on what Raspberry Pi you use, in this case I use Raspberry Pi 5
 		- `roslaunch turtlebot_bringup minimal.launch`
 	- Terminal 2 (Freenect)
 		- `ssh SaPHaRI@192.168.0.53`